 Autograph commissioned Rosi to create new work in response to the wider context of the Covid-19 pandemic for our project Care | Contagion | Community — Self & Other.
 At the beginning of the global lockdown in March 2020, Rosi was in Togo where she witnessed the pandemic’s devastating impact on the women traders at the market in Lomé.
-Considering the risk Covid-19 posed to their livelihood, Rosi will respond to the idea of Care | Contagion | Community with a new project combining still and moving image to explore politics of class, access and privilege as well as the changed meaning of objects/goods during this time of crisis.
-Rosi aims to interpret the notion of contagion as a tangible sense of fear manifest in human interactions, investigating the ways in which this virus has affected social norms and changed our behavioural patterns.
+Considering the risk Covid-19 posed to their livelihood, Rosi responded to the idea of Care | Contagion | Community with a new work titled Neither Could Exist Alone (2020) that interprets the ways in which this virus has affected social norms and changed our behavioural patterns.
 The series explores ideas of isolation and a tangible sense of fear that manifested through a continued lack of human interactions during the pandemic.

 Silvia Rosi, Self Portrait as my Mother in School Uniform from the series Encounter, 2019

 In 2019, Silvia Rosi was the recipient of the Jerwood/Photoworks Award in which she was commissioned to develop Encounter, a fictional representation of Rosi’s family album.
 Using an image of her young mother as a market trader in Lomé (Togo) as the point of departure, Rosi retraced her parents’ journey of migration from Togo to Italy, playfully restaging portraits based on oral history testimonies.
 The series’ focal point is the act of head carrying, a skill traditionally passed on from mother to daughter, learned and performed by Rosi in an attempt to regain to her cultural roots partially lost through the process of migration.
 Rosi was an artist-in-residence at Thread in Senegal in 2019.
 Her recent series was recently exhibited at Landskrona Festival, Sweden, Getxo Photo, Spain and Photo Oxford UK.

 Can you spare a few moments?
 Autograph is carrying out a survey to better understand who our digital audiences are.